Horner Syndrome

 History of Horner Syndrome

 1838 – British surgeon Edward Selleck Hare (1812-1838) described the case of a man who had died of a tumour on his neck.
-He had for some time before death exhibited marked constriction of the left pupil and drooping of the Levator palpebrae sutperioris.
+On examination he described ptosis and miosis in a patient with a cervical tumour compressing the brachial plexus.
 The clinical case author Hare, died on September 28, 1838, a day before the communication was published.

-1869 – Johann Friedrich Horner (1831-1886) reported the findings of ptosis, miosis, and enophthalmos in a 40-year-old peasant woman.
+1869 – Swiss ophthalmologist Johann Friedrich Horner (1831-1886) reported the findings of ptosis, miosis, enophthalmos in a 40-year-old peasant woman in Über eine Form von Ptosis.
 He also observed increased skin temperature and dryness of the ipsilateral face.

 He pharmacologically confirmed the impairment of sympathetic innervation to the eye after noting poor dilation of the affected pupil following instillation of atropine and preserved pupillary constriction to the parasympathomimetic agent calabar.
 [1869;7:193-198]